Alfresco/docs-alfresco/process-automation/latest/develop/index.md

 > **Note**: The custom field can be [included in a form]({% link process-automation/latest/model/forms.md %}#custom-form-widgets) before the custom interface has been deployed.

+## REST API

+The REST APIs are accessed differently depending on whether a service is an application or platform-specific.
+For application endpoints, the application name will form part of the endpoint.

+The OpenAPI specifications for application endpoints require the `{application-name}` element in the URL:

+* Application runtime bundle: `{domain-name}/{application-name}/rb/swagger-ui/Application`.
+* Query service: `{domain-name}//{application-name}/query/swagger-ui/GraphQLThe`.
+The query service can also use GraphQL to expand the querying and can be accessed at `{domain-name}/{application-name}/notifications/graphiql`.

 ## REST API to cleanup historical data

 You can clean up historical data by using specific keys as input paramaters.